hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

    - where an element has a required binding, the element **SHALL** apply the intersection of both value sets (AU Core and IPS)
    - where an element has a lesser binding, use the AU Core value set and binding strength (where AU Core is equivalent or stronger) or use the IPS value set where the binding strength is stronger

-Adopting the approach in both IPS and AU Core, AU PS profiles are 'open' and allow for additional content undefined by the AU PS to be shared.
+Adopting the approach in both IPS and AU Core, AU PS profiles are 'open' and allow for additional content undefined by AU PS (and IPS) to be shared.
 See the section [Extensibility – “Additional” Sections or Elements](general-guidance.html#extensibility--additional-sections-or-elements) for information.

 #### Profiling Options

-When managing profile complexity and requirements in the [national and international context for AU PS](relationship.html#relationship-to-aucdi-and-other-igs), the following mechanisms are available:
+When managing [profile complexity and requirements](relationship.html) in the [national and international context for AU PS](the-aups.html#the-au-ps-au-patient-summary), the following mechanisms are available:
 1. [Derived from Profiles (derive)](https://build.fhir.org/structuredefinition-definitions.html#StructureDefinition.baseDefinition)
-1. Informal alignment (humans authoring rules in a profile)
+1. Informal alignment (humans authoring of rules in a profile)
 1. [Complies With Profile (compliesWith)](https://hl7.org/fhir/extensions/StructureDefinition-structuredefinition-compliesWithProfile.html)
 1. [Dependent Profiles (imposeProfile)](https://hl7.org/fhir/extensions/StructureDefinition-structuredefinition-imposeProfile.html)

 These mechanisms offer differing capabilities and advantages.
-Typically HL7 AU profiles have used derivation to manage compliance within HL7 AU inheritance.
-However, AU PS will comply to both HL7 AU (AU Core) and IPS and therefore additional mechanism(s) on top of derivation from the base HL7 AU profile are required.
-At this time additional requirements are included in profiles via informal alignment.
+Typically HL7 AU profiles use derivation to manage compliance within HL7 AU inheritance.
+However, AU PS will comply to both HL7 AU (AU Core) and IPS and therefore additional mechanism(s) on top of derivation from the underlying HL7 AU profile stack are required.
+At this time additional requirements are included in AU PS profiles via informal alignment (i.e. human authoring, human checking, and compliesWith checks).

 <div class="stu-note" markdown="1">
 For a human, the main differences with use of imposeProfile are:
 - does not rely on humans to maintain compliance rules from the target profile
 - does not visually show human reader of the source profile any rules from the target profile, i.e. a human reader must view and understand both profiles to understand the rules
-- where two or more profiles offer optional alternatives (e.g. differing preferred bindings or data type choices) does not in the profile preference one over another
+- where two or more profiles offer optional alternatives (e.g. differing preferred bindings or data type choices) does not preference one over another

 Currently no AU PS profile uses imposeProfile.
 To support future maintenance it is under consideration that all AU PS profiles derive from AU Core, where available, and use imposeProfile to apply IPS rules.
 That would mean that a number of IPS-imposed requirements including cardinality, terminology, and flagging of <i>Must Support</i> would not be directly visible in the formal views within this guide.
-Or, if we chose to make the additional IPS constraints visible + use imposeProfile, those constraints would be repeated from a validation sense and be an additional validation burden.
+Or, if we chose to make the additional IPS constraints visible + use imposeProfile, those constraints would be repeated from a validation sense and could be an additional validation burden.

 Users of this implementation guide are encouraged to provide their feedback about the potential use of imposeProfile.
 </div><!-- stu-note -->